 They Respect Their Bosses and Like Their Coworkers

 Humans are social animals and even if they love their work, they can’t help but be affected and influenced by the people around them.
 People who are happy at work don’t have bosses whom they perceive as difficult or unreasonable.
 They also don’t have bosses who are unapproachable or, even worse, invisible.

 Good bosses inspire their employees and serve as examples.
 They listen, offer constructive feedback, and give credit where it’s due.
 If you think you need to look in the mirror, there’s plenty to read on the subject.

 As for coworkers, happy employees feel as if they’re part of a team working toward the same thing.
 The workplace doesn’t have to provide free lunches and ping pong tables, but a sense of camaraderie and mutual trust comes from knowing everyone is treated fairly and as individuals with value and talents to contribute.
 Their coworkers are the people that they spend most of their day with, help them get to know each other while building respect for one another.
 Michael Alexis, CEO of TeamBuilding.com says,

 Tiffany is a leader in marketing authority, she assists Seek Visibility and our clients in contributing resourceful content throughout the web.
-Tiffany prides herself in her ability to create and provides high-quality content that audiences find valuable.
+Tiffany prides herself on her ability to create and provides high-quality content that audiences find valuable.
 She also enjoys connecting with other bloggers and collaborating for exclusive content in various niches.
 With many years of experience, Tiffany has found herself more passionate than ever to continue developing content and relationship across multiple platforms and audiences.
 Connect with Tiffany on LinkedIn.